 At Sports Connections Foundation, we receive no government funding and rely entirely on donations and support from individuals, businesses, trusts and foundations to deliver our programmes to disadvantaged, vulnerable and poverty stricken children and young people and to deliver our Sporting Wishes to children facing life-limiting illnesses.

-Whether it’s money raised from an office doing a 10k run, volunteers decorating our houses, or a formal grant from a charitable foundation, there are many ways to get involved.
+Whether it’s money raised from an office doing a 10k run, organising a bake sale, or a formal grant from a charitable foundation, there are many ways to get involved.

 10 top fundraising tips